Airport Lounge Access

 Let's start simple.
 If you're flying premium cabin (business or first class) internationally, you will almost always have some sort of lounge access with your boarding pass.
 If the airline you're flying has a lounge at your departure airport, you will have access to that lounge.
 For example, if you're flying Air France business class out of Washington Dulles (IAD), you will have access to the Air France/KLM lounge.
 It's as simple as that.

-If you don't know whether your airline has a lounge at your departure airport, check the airline's website.
-Airlines have helpful information about their own lounges on their websites.
+If you don't know whether your airline has a lounge at your departure airport, check the airline or alliance website.
+Airlines and alliances have helpful information about their own lounges on their websites.

 Step 2: Do you have Priority Pass access?